mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/reference.md

 plugin.initialize(registerComponents, store);
 ```

-*`registerComponents(components, postTypeComponents)`*
+##### registerComponents(components, postTypeComponents, mainMenuActions)

-Is a function passed in by the web app, to be called by your initialize function for specifying which components your plugin is overriding and which components will be rendered for certain post types. `components` is an object mapping component names to your component implementations and `postTypeComponents` is an object mapping post types to your equivalent component implementations.
+Is a function passed in by the web app, to be called by your initialize function for specifying which components your plugin is overriding and which components will be rendered for certain post types.

-*`store`*
+* `components` is an object mapping component names to your component implementations
+* `postTypeComponents` is an object mapping post types to your equivalent component implementations
+* `mainMenuActions` is an array of objects used to add items to the sidebar dropdown menus, sometimes referred to as the main menu.
+Each object contains the following fields:
+ * `text` - String or JSX object to render in the menu
+ * `action` - Function to call when the item is clicked on
+ * `mobile_icon` - (Optional) Icon to display in the sidebar menu when the app is in mobile view.
+Defaults to [plus-square](https://fontawesome.com/v4.7.0/icon/plus-square/)

+##### store

 Is the [Redux](https://redux.js.org/docs/basics/Store.html) store of the web app.
 Inject any reducers your plugin might have into this.